2767753o/ads2-ae1/README.md

 ## Building, running and testing
 Open in VSCode (with the [Extension Pack for Java](https://open-vsx.org/extension/vscjava/vscode-java-pack) installed) and execute the main method.
 Alternatively, run using maven directly.
-Test written with JUnit (dependancy handled by Maven).
+Tests written with JUnit (dependency handled by Maven).